jonathanvanschenck/lesser-magistrate/README.md

 All 3D printable parts are available in the `3d` folder; check out [the README](3d/README.md) for details.

-For help souldering and constructing the Lesser Magistrate system, a guided build playlist is [available here](https://www.youtube.com/watch?v=u-B20jy8v2o&list=PL-Vn05Kf5ezxIfupx7_Z1d6l5HKGBeLW2).
+For help soldering and constructing the Lesser Magistrate system, a guided build playlist is [available here](https://www.youtube.com/watch?v=u-B20jy8v2o&list=PL-Vn05Kf5ezxIfupx7_Z1d6l5HKGBeLW2).

 If you are interested in purchasing a Lesser Magistrate system (or any of the necessary components -- particularly the PCBs), contact [the author](https://github.com/jonathanvanschenck).

+### Build Errata
+  1. During the final stage of constructing the hand triggers/buzzers, some assemblers have found that the twisting action of inserting the bottom 3d printed plug in for gluing can cause the bent-apart RJ11 contacts to be twisted together.
+This shorts out the linear switch -- making the buzzer effectively "always on".
+This can be mitigated by wrapping the exposed metal of the contact/solder/wire with electrical tape or heat shrink tubing.

 ## Contributing